Module audioio.audioconverter

 """

-if format and format.upper() not in available_formats():
+if not format or format.upper() not in available_formats():

 print('run')